xavctn/img2table/README.md

 # Instantiation of document, either an image or a PDF
 doc = Image(src)

-# Extraction of tables and creation of an xlsx file containing tables
+# Extraction of tables and creation of a xlsx file containing tables
 doc.to_xlsx(dest=dest,
             ocr=ocr,
             implicit_rows=True,